Skip to content

 And as a result, the demand for electricity is increasing.
 We're forecasting it could increase by 15 per cent or more by 2030.

-To meet the growing demand for electricity across B.C., we're adding our Site C Clean Energy Project in 2025, which will add 8% to our current supply and provide enough clean electricity to power half a million homes or 1.7 million electric vehicles per year.
+To meet the growing demand for electricity across B.C., we're adding Site C , which will add 8% to our current supply and provide enough clean electricity to power half a million homes or 1.7 million electric vehicles per year.
+Reservoir filling began in late August – one of the last steps of the project – and we expect to have the first generating unit in service by the end of the year.

 We've also partnered with the Government of B.C. to launch a competitive Call for Power to acquire 3,000 gigawatt hours per year of clean and renewable electricity, like wind and solar.
 That's equivalent to powering 270,000 homes or adding 5% per year to our current supply.